Quick Tips for Online Assessments

 8. Consider providing exemplary samples of past students’ work to help students know what is expected.

 9. If students are to produce a major culminating work such as a project or portfolio, “scaffold” their work by dividing the assignment into sections and require them to submit drafts (at least) of one section each week.
-This will keep them on track time-wise, and allow you to determine if they fully understand the expectations.
+This will keep them on track time-wise and allow you to determine if they fully understand the expectations.
 Also, if you have already reviewed the drafts and provided some feedback, you need only review the final submission of the entire assignment for completion and for incorporation of your feedback.

 woman looking up into data cloud while using laptop